decadenza/DirectStereoRectification/README.md

 Full details in our **paper**:

-**Pasquale Lafiosca and Marta Ceccaroni, *"Rectifying homographies for stereo vision: analytical solution for minimal distortion"*, 2022.**
+**Lafiosca Pasquale and Ceccaroni Marta, *"Rectifying homographies for stereo vision: analytical solution for minimal distortion"*, 2022.**

 Please, if you find this useful, cite as:
 ```